-(coed, grades 2-9) Grade levels are defined as entering grades in Fall 2019.
+(coed, entering grades 2-8 in Fall 2024)

 Lunch, Snacks, and Allergies

-.
+Lunches and snacks are included in tuition and are provided by Chartwells Dining Services.
+They are a nut-free organization that caters to Cranbrook Schools during the academic year.
 Special arrangements can be made for campers with food allergies.
-Lunches are served in the Cranbrook Kingswood Middle School for Girls – Kingswood Dining Hall
+Lunches are served in the Cranbrook Kingswood Middle School for Girls – Kingswood Dining Hall.

 Communication & Photos